JKO for Landau: a variational particle method for homogeneous Landau equation: Introduction

-The numerical computation of \eqref{landau} also presents significant challenges due to the complexity of the operator $Q$, the high dimensionality in $\bv$, the stiffness with large collision strength $C_\gamma$, and the need to preserve the physical properties of the solution.
-Previous efforts have included methods such as the Fourier-Galerkin spectral method \cite{spectrallandau}, the direct simulation Monte Carlo method \cite{dimarco2010direct}, the finite difference entropy method \cite{degond1994entropy, buet1998conservative}, the deterministic particle method \cite{carrillo2020particle}, and the time implicit methods \cite{Lemou2005, TAITANO2015357}, each addressing various aspects of these challenges.
+The numerical computation of \eqref{landau} also presents significant challenges due to the complexity of the operator $Q$, the high dimensionality in $v$, the stiffness with large collision strength $C_\gamma$, and the need to preserve the physical properties of the solution.
+Previous efforts have included methods such as the spectral method \cite{Pareschi_Russo_Toscani_2000, ZHANG2017470, Li_Wang_Wang_2020}, the stochastic Monte Carlo method \cite{dimarco2010direct, ROSIN2014140}, the finite difference entropy method \cite{degond1994entropy, buet1998conservative}, the deterministic particle method \cite{carrillo2020particle, Hirvijoki_2021}, and the time implicit methods \cite{Lemou2005, TAITANO2015357}, each addressing various aspects of these challenges.

-In this paper, we aim to develop a method that simultaneously addresses all these challenges.
+In this paper, we aim to develop a method that simultaneously addresses all the challenges except for exact energy conservation, which is maintained only up to $O(\Delta t)$ accuracy.
 Our approach builds upon the novel gradient flow perspective of \eqref{landau} introduced in \cite{carrillo2024landau}, ensuring that it is structure-preserving by design.
 To handle high dimensions more efficiently, our method uses sampling-based particles and incorporates the approximation capabilities of neural networks.
 Unlike many physics-based machine learning approaches for solving PDEs, our use of neural networks is minimal, therefore significantly simplifying the training process.
-Compared to recent efforts that also employ neural networks for solving the Landau equation \cite{huang2024scorebasedparticlemethodhomogeneous,ilin2024transportbasedparticlemethods}, our method differs primarily in its design of an implicit scheme rather than an explicit one.
-As a result, our method is unconditionally stable and exact entropy-dissipative, making it highly suitable for large-scale time simulations of plasma.
+Compared to recent efforts that also employ neural networks for solving the Landau equation \cite{HUANG2025114053,ilin2024}, our method differs primarily in its design of an implicit scheme rather than an explicit one.
+As a result, our method is exactly entropy-dissipative and exhibits significantly improved stability for stiff problems, making it highly suitable for large-scale time simulations of plasma.
+We also emphasize that, although our approach appears more involved than \cite{HUANG2025114053,ilin2024}, the computational complexity remains $O(N)$; the prefactor, however, may be larger due to the increased complexity of training.
+Nevertheless, we demonstrate through a concrete example in Section \ref{sec:5.3} that, despite the higher per-step cost, the overall efficiency gain for stiff problems makes the method worthwhile.

-To lay out the main idea of our method, we briefly revisit the derivation of the Landau equation as a gradient flow \cite{carrillo2024landau}, in a formal language.
-First rewrite $Q$ in the log form
+To lay out the main idea of our method, we briefly revisit the derivation of the Landau equation as a gradient flow \cite{carrillo2024landau}, in a formal manner.
+First, rewrite $Q$ in the log form

 where the following abbreviated notations are used: